 Get clear on how to overcome the vulnerable moments, and required actions to deal with them for good.
 What could be your next move?

-More therapy time?
+Additional therapy sessions?
 Help from sponsors or recovery stalwarts that you have known for a long time?

 What safety measures are relevant to what you now know, about your addiction?